DjGorunmez/QuantumComputing/README.md

 Quantum code your applications.
 You can define any state where every state lives in the Quantum app.
 You can for example create ai.vision projects.
-Is example where it has been used.
+A example where it has been used.

 #####################################################################################################